casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 make build-contracts
 ```

-### Step 3: Update primary key weight to set thresholds
+### Step 3: Increase the primary key's weight to set thresholds

-The included Wasm will set account weights to 1, requiring all accounts to multi-sign for deploys or key management controls.
-Initially, we have to set the weight of the primary key high enough to increase the key_management threshold.
+This workflow starts by increasing the weight of the primary key to update the `key_management` threshold.
+It is recommended to have more weight on the primary account than is needed to ensure the primary account can meet the `key_management` threshold and make any account updates.
+Additional associated accounts will have weight 1, and they will all need to participate in signing deploys or managing keys.

-First, retrieve the account-hash of the key you are working with, via cspr.live or `casper-client account-address –public-key XXX`
+First, retrieve the account hash of the primary key you are working with using a block explorer or the Casper CLI client.

 ```bash
 casper-client account-address --public-key <INSERT_PUBLIC_KEY_HEX>
 ```

-Once the account-hash is obtained, you can update the weight of the primary key by calling the update_keys session code:
+Update the weight of the primary key to 3 by calling the `update_associated_keys.wasm`.

 :::caution